You can be a Junior Landcarer at school, at home and in your local community.

 Register on the National Landcare Directory.

 Connect with your local Landcare or environmental community group

-- Get connected with your local Landcare, community group or council to understand the issues in your area and how you can get involved as volunteers.
+- Get connected with your local Landcare, community group, Traditional Owners, or council to understand the issues in your area and how you can get involved as volunteers.

-- You can start your own Landcare project and get your local community involved too
+- You can start your own Landcare project and get your local community involved.

-- Partner with Junior Landcare primary schools and early learning centres, high schools, youth groups, Scouts and Girl Guides
+- Partner with Junior Landcare primary schools, early learning centres, high schools, youth groups, Scouts and Girl Guides.

-Connect with the Landcare organisation in your state for territory
+Connect with the Landcare organisation in your state or territory.

 Start a Landcare project